 The cross-border project «MoVe» (short for "mobility velo" and from the word "move"), organised by the Swiss Presidency of the Alpine Convention, links environmental education with climate-friendly mobility.
 The aim is to sensitise children and young people to the importance of alpine ecosystems and to sustainable mobility in the Alps.
 In the pilot edition in the summer of 2021, eighty children and young people hopped on their bikes and rode along the Inn in three stages in the Engadine, Tyrol and Bavaria.
-In summer 2022, the project will take place along two more Alpine rivers.
+In summer 2022, the project took place along two more Alpine rivers.

 Environmental education alongside three Alpine rivers in the summer of 2022